Nihongo Online School

 Determine reason for denialContact the Japanese embassy/consulate for clarification on denial reason

-Rectify application issuesGather missing or revised documents and reapply, or improve eligibility
+Rectify application issuesGather any missing or revised documents required for a Japan student visa, and reapply or take steps to improve your eligibility

 Explore alternative optionsConsider other visa types that allow study if ineligible for student visa